PacktPublishing/Clojure-Programming-Projects/chapters/01/README.md

 [HINT] Modifications to the `project.clj` file require a fresh start to pick up the changes.

-Start a REPL session (always from the main project folder).
+Start a REPL session (the banner text may vary).
 ```sh
 $ lein repl
 nREPL server started on port 52812 on host 127.0.0.1 - nrepl://127.0.0.1:52812